 Searching for Balance and Quiet in Utah’s Wilderness

-SUWA is committed to ensuring that the wild country within America’s Red Rock Wilderness Act—and the streams, wildlife, native plants, archaeological sites, and solitude found there—are protected from the ORV use that has grown out of control in recent years.
-Toward that end, we continue to:
+SUWA is committed to ensuring that the wild country proposed for wilderness designation under America’s Red Rock Wilderness Act—and the streams, wildlife, soils, native plants, archaeological sites, and solitude found there—are protected from ORV-related impacts.
+Toward that end, we are:

 - Participating in the BLM’s ongoing ORV travel planning for the 13 travel management areas delineated in the settlement agreement as well as travel planning for Bears Ears and Grand Staircase-Escalante National Monuments.
 Through that process, SUWA is providing significant information about the condition of routes on the ground and potential impacts to natural and cultural resources.
 The BLM must designate motorized vehicle routes in a way that minimizes conflicts with other users and protects the magnificent resources of Utah’s wild redrock country;